-In order to determine the effectiveness of the module in different climate and SDG scenarios, we developed a set of scenarios based on different assumptions.
-While theoretically impractical, the Reference scenario acts as a benchmark for determining the outcomes of biophysical impacts by extrapolating previous climatic data into the future.
-The module also provides crucial investment and capacity projections at five-year intervals, offering insights into the future of water management.
+To determine the effectiveness of the module in different climate and SDG scenarios, we developed a set of scenarios based on different assumptions.
+While theoretically impractical, the Reference scenario acts as a benchmark for determining the outcomes of biophysical impacts by extrapolating climatic data the future. previous into The module also provides crucial investment and capacity projections at five-year intervals, offering insights into the future of water management.
 In addition, we have compared these indicators to the available literature in Table 5, confirming the dependability of our findings.
 This research provides a thorough understanding of global water, energy, and land interconnections.
 It has the potential to influence policy and investment choices, guiding us towards the sustainable use of resources.